UCL-Biosciences/Auto-Prot/docs/Workflow.md

 ### protein data
 Some protein data need filtering for the target species.
 This isn't handled by the pipeline and should be done before running the pipeline.

+Proteins need unique gene names.
+If multiple proteins have the same associated gene name (in a column with "gene" in the title), they will be renamed to Gene-1 and Gene-2 automatically.